-I get more and more demands like "I can't access website xyz, there's a message telling me it's blocked.
+I get more and more requests along the lines of “I can’t access website xyz, there’s a message telling me it’s blocked.
 What can I do?
-Can you show me a similar website?".
-There's one simple permanent solution that can solve this problem once and for all: changing your DNS servers to Google Public DNS.
+Can you show me a similar website?”.
+There’s one simple permanent solution that can solve this problem once and for all: changing your DNS servers to Google Public DNS.

 DNS (Domain Name System) servers are are servers that are used to obtain the IP of a server associated to a hostname.
 That’s what allows you to type